hscstudio/yii2-cart/README.md

 =======================

 This extension is improvisation of omnilight/yii2-shopping-cart.
 It's add shopping cart systems for Yii framework 2.0.
-It have feature for save to some medium, they are session (default), cookie, localStorage, database, cookieDatabase, sessionDatabase, and localStorageDatabase.
+It have feature for save to some medium, they are session (default), cookie, localStorage, database, and multiple storage.

-What's is the meaning of the cookieDatabase?
-It's feature that save cart data to cookie if user is guest, and save to database if user is logged user.

-What's is the meaning of the sessionDatabase?
-It's feature that save cart data to session if user is guest, and save to database if user is logged user.

-What's is the meaning of the localStorageDatabase?
+What's is the meaning of the multiple storage?
-It's feature that save cart data to localStorage if user is guest, and save to database if user is logged user.
+It's feature that can handle two storage where it will save cart data to storage 1 if user is guest, and save to storage 2 if user is logged user.

 Installation
 ------------